silverhawke249/silver-meadow/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.3.0
+  - Redundant sprites removed.
+  - Fixes applied to Abyss and Few Ask Hints.
+The levels are now playable in the latest beta version.
 - 1.2.9
   - Level adjustments for Indestructible Door, Few Ask Hints, and Conclusion.
-Added author field in preparation of built-in level sharing.
+  - Added author field in preparation of built-in level sharing.
 - 1.2.8
   - Level adjustments for Big Bang.
 Minor tweaks on overworlds.
-Added levelpack icon.
+  - Added levelpack icon.
 - 1.2.7
   - Level adjustments for Disruption, Abyss, Apparition, Maritime Exploration, and Babadoku.
 - 1.2.6